Understanding PSA test results

 Does a high PSA mean I have cancer?

 No. There are other reasons your PSA can be raised.
-A PSA test alone can’t diagnose cancer. but doctors will use the age-range levels to decide if you might need further tests.
+A PSA test alone can’t diagnose cancer. but your GP will use the age-range levels to decide if you might need further tests.

 What are some of the reasons PSA can be raised?